vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### lazycms-vmangos-docker

-A Docker setup for a simple VMaNGOS CMS using a Traefik reverse proxy for free SSL certificates.
+A Docker setup for a simple VMaNGOS wordpress CMS using a Traefik reverse proxy for free SSL certificates.

 ### Todo